 Publishing Scotland is the network, trade and development body for the book publishing sector in Scotland.

 We represent a wide range of publishers and suppliers – both print and digital.
-Publishers include HarperCollins, Canongate Books, Edinburgh University Press, Sandstone Press, Saraband and Witherby Publishing Group, as well as the publishing divisions of National Galleries Scotland, Historic Environment Scotland, the Society of Antiquaries of Scotland and the National Museums Scotland.
+Publishers include HarperCollins, Canongate Books, Edinburgh University Press, Sandstone Press, Saraband, and Witherby Publishing Group, as well as the publishing divisions of National Galleries Scotland, Historic Environment Scotland, Society of Antiquaries of Scotland, and National Museums Scotland.

 Other members are part of the network category and include companies and organisations affiliated to the publishing sector such as the Society of Authors in Scotland, the Booksellers Association, Nielsen BookData, agents, designers and freelance editors.

 We act as the voice and network for publishing, to develop and promote the work of companies, organisations and individuals in the industry, and to co-ordinate joint initiatives and partnership.